Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 Overriding Macros
 ~~~~~~~~~~~~~~~~~
-Architecture can also override any of the macros in their own
+Architecture can also override any of the woke macros in their own
-``asm/linkage.h``, including macros specifying the type of a symbol
+``asm/linkage.h``, including macros specifying the woke type of a symbol
 (``SYM_T_FUNC``, ``SYM_T_OBJECT``, and ``SYM_T_NONE``).
 As every macro
 described in this file is surrounded by ``#ifdef`` + ``#endif``, it is enough
-to define the macros differently in the aforementioned architecture-dependent
+to define the woke macros differently in the woke aforementioned architecture-dependent
 header.